elawy/AntColony_Project/README.md

 Each ant chooses the next node.
 After node selection, there is a verification if all ants are at the goal.
 The ants repeatedly choose the next node in their vicinity until every ant has reached the destination.
-Subsequently the pheromone values are updated (see section 3.4.3 ).
+Subsequently the pheromone values are updated.
 If the iteration value is not reached the ants are set back to the starting point and once more commence to find a way to the goal, with the help of the updated pheromone values.
 When the iteration value is reached, the shortest path is chosen from the last iteration.